Helping Dogs With Hip Dysplasia

 Could you publish something about hip dysplasia?
 We have a 14-month-old pit bull mix (with German Shepherd, we believe) who has been diagnosed with hip dysplasia.
 She is a very sweet, loving, active dog whom we adopted when she was seven months old.

 We asked Phyllis Giroux, DVM, of Goldvein, VA, to answer this question.
 Dr. Giroux is a certified member of the American Veterinary Chiropractic Association.
 She and her partner also breed and train retrievers at their home, Deep Run Farm.
-To contact, click here, or see Resources, below.
-Dr. Giroux’ response:
+Dr. Giroux’s response:

 First, I need to make it clear that there are many types of rear end lamenesses that may end up being diagnosed as hip dysplasia, but you really can’t accept the diagnosis of hip dysplasia without hip x-rays.
 Hip dysplasia is a radiographic diagnosis, not a clinical diagnosis.
 That may be splitting hairs, but I see many dogs with conditions such as ruptured and improperly healed cruciate ligaments or lower back arthritis that have been diagnosed with hip dysplasia.
 Only radiographs can determine whether or not a dog has hip dysplasia.